I’m always super excited when I make new food discoveries that I really really like. Imagine when I make two fabulous discoveries in the same dish!

 As for the coconut flour, (now that bag I didn’t open in my car, for the record…) it has a delicious yet delicate toasted coconut flavour and a dry, sort of absorbent consistency.
 It confers a very special texture to the pancakes, one that I would describe as dry but smooth and velvety at the same time.

-At first, I wasn’t convinced that I liked it all that much, but the more I ate, the more I realised that the texture played a big role in making this breakfast so highly pleasurable.
+At first, I wasn’t convinced that I liked it all that much, but the more I ate, the more I realized that the texture played a big role in making this breakfast so highly pleasurable.
 It feels like you are eating forever, that your breakfast will just never end and trust me, that IS a good thing when you are eating something THAT good.

 Plus, never before have pancakes satisfied me so much and for so long.
 I felt good and full for a long time after I was done eating.